robertfeldt/InfoTheory.jl/README.md

 # Usage example

+To calculate the entropy of a 1-dimensional, continous, random variable from which we have 4 samples:

     using InfoTheory
     samples = [1.3 3.7 5.1 2.4]

-  differential_entropy(samples) # calc entropy of a continuous random var from which we have samples
+    differential_entropy(samples)

 ## Limitations